BigManzai/opensim-autoipport/README.md

 # opensim-autoipport
-opensim auto ip and port
+opensim auto ip and port for mono and .net

 ## First idea, not working yet.